Skip to main content

 Our key EU lobbying messages

-Europe’s clean energy transition is crucial for the climate, but it also represents a key competitive advantage for Europe.
-Fortum advocates for a 90% net greenhouse gas reduction target by 2040, with separate targets for emission reduction and carbon removal.
+Europe’s clean energy and industrial transition is crucial for the climate, but it also represents a key competitive advantage for Europe and enhances energy security.
+Fortum supports the recently adopted 90% net greenhouse gas reduction target by 2040.
+Delivering this target should be firmly anchored in a simplified policy framework with the EU Emissions Trading System (EU ETS) as the primary instrument, complemented by clean electrification to drive emissions reductions cost‑effectively across industry, transport and heating.
 We urge the EU to speed up industrial electrification, building on Nordic strengths such as affordable, low-carbon electricity, reliable transmission and distribution grids.

-We call for genuine technology neutrality in the upcoming Multiannual Financial Framework (2028–2034).
+The upcoming Multiannual Financial Framework (2028–2034) must ensure genuine technology neutrality.
 All technologies essential for EU’s energy and material independence, including nuclear energy, should qualify for support under the EU funding mechanisms.
 Funding allocation based on excellence will best promote innovation and fairness.

-Energy security requires a balanced energy mix, lower dependence on fossil fuels, and strong infrastructure.
-The EU needs a strengthened energy security framework to ensure efficient preparedness for hybrid threats and external disruptions.
+Energy security requires a balanced energy mix, reduced dependence on fossil fuels, and resilient, well-maintained infrastructure.
+The EU needs a strengthened energy security and preparedness framework to address hybrid threats, external disruptions and system-wide resilience risks.
 The EU must guarantee stable supply through predictable investment conditions and diversified energy sources.

 Our key lobbying topics in the Nordic countries